CopernicaMarketingSoftware/Documentation/Publisher/en/personalization-variables.md

 * **{$mailing.snapshot.created}**: time when a snapshot of the document was created (YYYY-MM-DD hh:mm::ss format)
 * **{$mailing.snapshot.subject}**: mailing subject line

+## Integrations

+You can use information from your integration in smarty.
+The available variables depend on the integration that you use.
+You can use the nickname of your integration as the variable name:

+    {$integrationNickname}

+For a full list of available variables for your integration see [Integration properties](./personalization-integration-variables).

 ## Extra personalization variables

 When you're editing a template, you can add extra personalization variables.